 - An acute attack can be treated with a joint puncture or corticosteroid injection.

-- A diet containing less animal protein (especially red meat and offal), more dairy products and vegetables, and 2 to 3 litres of water per day.
+- A diet containing less animal protein (especially red meat and offal), more dairy products and vegetables.

 - Gradual and balanced weight loss reduces gout attacks in an overweight person.